Home View

 Best use of Home View

-Keep it focused.
-Home View works best when it shows the information you check before trading and the actions you repeat every day.
+Keep Overview focused on the information you check before trading and the actions you repeat every day.
+Use Dashboard mode for deeper analysis.

 Home View Overview